 - The victim thinks that law enforcement won’t believe them

 - The perpetrator attempted the rape or assault but did not finish

 - The victim (especially minors) is worried about being disciplined if alcohol or drugs were involved

-Discussing the circumstances of your case with a qualified personal injury lawyer who specializes in sexual assault cases is the first step.
+Discussing the circumstances of your case with a qualified sexual abuse attorney who specializes in sexual assault cases is the first step.
 In certain situations, it may prove beneficial to report the attack to law enforcement, though this is not a prerequisite for seeking justice in a civil case.
 How can a police report of the sexual assault be advantageous?

 - It is concrete evidence that can be used in court to advance your case

 - It may help other survivors come forward as well

 It’s worth noting that the burden of proof in civil claims is lower than in criminal proceedings.
 In order to prevail, the jurors must find that it is “more likely than not” that the defendant committed the alleged sexual assault based on a preponderance of the evidence.

 Last year, Texas legislators extended the statute of limitations for civil cases involving child sexual abuse.
 Victims can file a lawsuit up to 30 years after their 18th birthday, or until the age of 48, for claims of historic sexual assault – regardless if they made an official police report.

 Confidential case review with Dallas sexual assault victim lawyers